Positive Behaviour Support part 6

 Shutting off mentally in order to be less affected by those around you.

 Biting your hand or arm so you can focus on pain and ignore other impressions.

 Using threats or taunts to be acknowledged.

 All these behaviours are positive, forward-looking strategies to regain or keep self-control.
 In many contexts, they are however considered challenging behaviour because the staff feel they lose control for a short while.
-If staff react forcefully or confronting in these situations, dangerous, violent situations that the student often are blamed for.
+If staff react forcefully or confronting in these situations often dangerous and violent incidences occur that the student is blamed for.

 No Fighting, No Biting, No Screaming: How to Make Behaving Positively Possible for People with Autism and Other Developmental Disabilities, Bo Elvin